nus-oss/cs3281-AY1617S2-website/students/AY1617S2/jamosTay/JamosTay-Resume.md

 [Repository on Github](https://github.com/freeCodeCamp/freeCodeCamp/)

 freeCodeCamp is a friendly open source community where users learn to code and help nonprofits.
 Users can work through self-paced coding challenges, build projects, and earn certificates.

+* Did bug fixes.
+Wrote a new challenge lesson, which required knowledge of the codebase.

 [Contributions to Website](https://github.com/freeCodeCamp/freeCodeCamp/pulls?utf8=%E2%9C%93&q=author%3Ajamos-tay)<br>
 [My experience](Observations-freeCodeCamp.md)